dportik/SuperCRUNCH/docs/Analysis_Overview.md

 ##### `-i <path-to-directory> `

 > **Required**: The full path to a directory which contains the locus-specific fasta files to filter.
+Fasta files in the directory must have extensions '.fasta' or '.fa' to be read.

 ##### `--table <choice>`